 If we take the thriving mobile spyware industry as an indicator, this form of malware is on the rise.
-While the developers of “mobile monitoring software” claim their products are for employers and parents, there’s nothing stopping anyone from using them for nefarious purposes.
+The notorious mobile spyware strain called Pegasus has been repeatedly used against politcians, journalists, and activists around the world.
+And while the developers of “mobile monitoring software” claim their products are for employers and parents, there’s nothing stopping anyone from using them for nefarious purposes. the developers of “mobile monitoring software” claim their products are for employers and parents, there’s nothing stopping anyone from using them for nefarious purposes.

 It’s important to understand that smartphones and tablets, like computers, are vulnerable to a wide array of malware.
 A consistent increase in usage offers cybercriminals a growing quantity of targets.
 At the same time, increasingly complex hardware and networks are facilitating the development of new, more powerful malware.
 On top of this, smartphones offer attackers an additional means of infiltration: text messaging, or SMS.